This week, the Pardot Winter ‘19 release brought us major changes on how we work with Engagement Studio.

 3. Filter by date in the Reporting tab

 You wanted to see how your nurture program performed last month, but you couldn’t get the data right?
-You are in luck, as Pardot released an additional reporting tool that allowing you to view the performance data of a set time period.
+You are in luck, as Pardot released an additional reporting tool that allows you to view the performance data of a set time period.

 With this feature you could look at how the performance of your program is changing over time.
 Think of this as a great opportunity to review the logic of your program and also optimise your included content.